farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 If there's no orders, you have the problem anyways of people idling, pull system or not.

 > **Note:**
+> What he describes here to me is the [Kanban board][9] that everyone uses where CONWIP is a WIP limit.
-> I see my QA team working on features as a made to order process.
+> I see my QA team working on features as a made to order process because like a custom kitchen, no two were the same.
-> That is, each feature they worked on is new.
-> While each feature worked on some re-usable business rule, that combination of business rules and modifications to it were new like introducing new soft-close slides to a cabinet's drawers.
+> That said, some of the internal processes were treated as made to stock.
 >
-> What he describes here to me is the [Kanban board][9] that everyone uses where CONWIP is a WIP limit.
-> I tried to set WIP limits, basically one feature per person and at most 1 production issue at any time.
+> I tried to set strict WIP limits, basically one feature per person and at most 1 production issue at any time.
-> This helped by reducing the time context switching from one feature to another every day or multiple times in a day.
-> The challenge was that we had a system where half the time is spent fixing production issues.
-> That means that we needed to get information from the business users and so we spent quite a bit of time waiting so then we had to increase those WIP limits.
+> However we spent quite a bit of time waiting for information on the prod issues so then we had to increase those WIP limits.
-> The scope of my system was the QA inspection process and things like code coming in or information from business users about production issues were just seeing as orders from customers with a high degree of fluctuation.

 # Levelling systems

 You have small and big kitchen orders for eg and you order parts, sometimes too many at once.
 This was seen with cars during COVID; there were no orders and then there was an avalanche.
 The suppliers weren't happy because they had all the parts but no orders and then they had orders but no parts and had the costs of expediting the ramp up.
-Sooner or later, the customer pays for the expedited costs.

-A pull system doesn't improve or prevent fluctuation, but prevents it from becoming worse because the CONWIP as a limiter reduces the effect.
+A pull system doesn't improve or prevent fluctuation, but prevents it from becoming worse because the CONWIP acting as a limiter reduces the effect.
 By limiting the number of projects in progress, you make it more predictable to see how long it takes to do the project.
 If the project quantity fluctuates from 5 to 50, your lead time also fluctuates and that makes it harder to predict.